hannesdatta/course-dprep/content/docs/course/project/airbnb.md

 ## Kick-starting the team project with data from Airbnb

-You will use the *Airbnb data* described below to work on your project.
+At the moment I am working on a project for Data prep.

 ## Inside Airbnb